spedas/pyspedas/docs/source/plotting.rst

 .. autofunction:: pyspedas.lineplot

 specplot is a spectrogram plotting routine called by tplot.
-It is not usually called by users, but is docuemented here for completeness.
+It is not usually called by users, but is documented here for completeness.

 .. autofunction:: pyspedas.specplot